idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

     - Threats triggered very easily
     - Feel good about our status by compare ourselves to former self improving.
   - **Certainty:** Do I know what what's going on.
-    - **Build:** removing ambiguity, and giving people certainy on things that matter.
+    - **Build:** removing ambiguity, and giving people certainly on things that matter.
-    - Uncertainity causes rumination, and can be debiliting
+    - Uncertainty causes rumination, and can be debilitating
     - Worried about your job, can't do anything cuz sucks up all brain power.
   - **Autonomy:** Do I have control over the situation?
     - **Build:** making clear it's people's choice, not yours.